How to Undo Deleted Files on Windows?

 1. What is the Shortcut key for Recovery?

-The shortcut key to recover any accidentally deleted file or folder is by going to the original location and hitting the Ctrl + Z keys simultaneously.
+To recover any accidentally deleted file or folder, the shortcut key is to go to the original location and hit the Ctrl + Z keys simultaneously.
 This will help you undo the last action.

 2. Does Ctrl Z work for Deleted Files?